sonertari/SSLproxy/README.md

 The response from the Server follows the same path back to the Client in reverse order.

-Along with one line proxyspecs above, SSLproxy supports structured proxyspecs to configure further options per proxyspec.
-It also supports split style proxyspecs for split mode of operation similar to SSLsplit.
-See sslproxy.conf(5) for structured proxyspecs, and the SSLsplit documentation for split style proxyspecs.
+Split style proxyspecs configure for split mode of operation similar to [SSLsplit](https://github.com/droe/sslsplit).
+See the SSLsplit documentation for the details of split style proxyspecs.

 #### SSLproxy line

-A sample line SSLproxy inserts into the first packet in the connection is the
+Given the example proxyspec above, a sample line SSLproxy inserts into the first packet in the connection may be the following:
-following:

 	SSLproxy: [127.0.0.1]:34649,[192.168.3.24]:47286,[192.168.111.130]:443,s